I know a lot of people are pretty intimidated when it comes to cooking a turkey.

 You can lower the oven temperature by about 50 degrees and cover the turkey with foil.
 This will slow down the cooking process.

-watch how we make it here:
+watch how we make all our recipes:

 Did you know we have a Youtube Channel?
 We have hundreds of simple and delicious recipes, your family is going to love.
 Each recipe is tried and true, so we are confident you will love it.